ibm-messaging/cphtestp/openshift/openshift.md

 ```
 When the job is finished, you can obtain the results by viewing the pod logs `oc logs <cphtestp pod>`.
 Deleting the job will also delete the associated pod and its results.

+## Using a different namespace for cphtestp and MQ
+Earlier we showed how cphtestp and your MQ QM can communicate when are located in the same namespace, and can use either the svc name `perf0-ibm-com` or IP address assigned to our additional network `10.20.xx.yy` to communicate.
+Weve also made some recent changes to the repo, so that OpenShifts default rules concerning use of specific user IDs (the container will run under a provided numeric UID which will be a member of the root group) will be applied happily.

+If cphtestp is deployed to a different workspace, you still have two options for communication.
+As long as the pod is still connected to the additional network, you can use the IP address directly (you will have to query the target endpoint); or you can use the svcname suffixed with the name of the namespace i.e. `perf0-ibm-com.mqns`

 ## Congratulations!
 You have successfully configured the IBM CPH performance test harness to run in a Red Hat
 OpenShift cluster!